-Perfect Holding and its subsidiaries (the Perfect Group) are dedicated to the following services to the business aircraft market: world wide charters, aircraft acquisitions and sales, as well as aircraft consultancy.
+Perfect Holding and its subsidiary Perfect Aviation SA (collectively, the Perfect Group) are dedicated to the following services to the business aircraft market: world wide charters, aircraft acquisitions and sales, as well as aircraft consultancy.
+However, since the sale of its former UK subsidiary Oxygen Aviation Ltd, the Perfect Group has practically no ongoing activity in this sector.

-These group consolidated financial statements were authorised for issue by the Board of Directors on May 28, 2020, and they are subject to approval of the shareholders' general meeting.
+These group consolidated financial statements were authorised for issue by the Board of Directors on March 29, 2021, and they are subject to approval of the shareholders' general meeting.

-Registered office Country Currency Share capital Ownership Interest Perfect Aviation SA Lausanne Switzerland CHF 650'000 100% Oxygen Aviation Ltd Horsham UK GBP 360 100%
+Registered office Country Currency Share capital Ownership Interest Perfect Aviation SA Lausanne Switzerland CHF 650'000 100%

-2. SIGNIFICANT ACCOUNTING POLICIES
+■ 2.
+SIGNIFICANT ACCOUNTING POLICIES